-Mr Zhang, who holds an MBA and is a certified economist in China, is Director and Deputy General Manager of Shanghai Stock Exchange listed Shandong Yulong Gold Co, Ltd and Chairman of Australian Gold Producer, Minjar Gold Pty Ltd.
+Mr Zhang, who holds an MBA and is a certified economist in China, is Director and Deputy General Manager of Shandong Yulong Gold Co, Ltd and Chairman of Australian Gold Producer, Minjar Gold Pty Ltd.

 He has extensive experience in investment and funding and has been instrumental in securing funding for Minjar Gold, including for its successful acquisition of the Barto Gold Mining Project.